-Focus on price
+Focus on cost of SRAS

-The new SRAS procurement objective contains a clear focus on sourcing SRAS at the lowest price.
-The Commission notes that the Group of Generators and a number of other stakeholders suggested that AEMO should not focus only on the price of SRAS when procuring, but rather should also consider a range of costs.
+The new SRAS Procurement Objective contains a clear focus on sourcing SRAS at the lowest cost.
+The Commission notes that the Group of Generators and a number of other stakeholders suggested that AEMO should not focus only on the cost of SRAS when procuring, but rather should also consider a range of costs.

 The Commission considers that the broader assessment of economic costs is better undertaken by the Reliability Panel when it develops the SRS.
 Given that these issues will be adequately considered by the Panel, AEMO's focus should be solely on procuring SRAS that matches the requirements of the SRS, at the lowest cost possible.
-This distribution of responsibilities between the Panel and AEMO is designed to deliver an efficient quantity of SRAS, at an efficient price.
+This distribution of responsibilities between the Panel and AEMO is designed to deliver an efficient quantity of SRAS, at an efficient cost.